Rednegniw/mcdonalds-rankings/README.md

 Hi!
 This is a [SvelteKit](https://kit.svelte.dev/) project that aims to showcase how to use the [Google Places API](https://developers.google.com/places/web-service/overview) to find the best McDonald's near you.

+You can:

+- Search for a place by name
+- Search in your current location
+- Filter by radius and open now
+- See the user ratings of the places

 I made it for fun, mainly to learn Svelte as I never used it before.

+## Tech stack

 It is made with: